overleaf/overleaf/services/git-bridge/README.md

-        "apiBaseUrl" (string): base url for the snapshot api, "username" (string, optional): username for http basic auth, "password" (string, optional): password for http basic auth, "postbackUrl" (string): the postback url,
+        "apiBaseUrl" (string): base url for the snapshot api, "username" (string, optional): username for http basic auth, "password" (string, optional): password for http basic auth, "postbackBaseUrl" (string): the postback url,
         "serviceName" (string): current name of writeLaTeX in case it ever changes }